LACSEP/lacsep.github.io/_pages/lacsep-ne224.md

 Every contribution, big or small, makes a difference.
 Thank you for your support!

-Send email with your submission to our email at [LACSEP Contact](https://lacsep.github.io/lacsep-contact/).
-Please put "NE224 System" on your subject line.
+Send an email with your submission to our email at [LACSEP Contact](https://lacsep.github.io/lacsep-contact/).
+Please put "NE224 System" in your subject line.
 People sending submissions will be credited!

 ## Archive Contents